 A really nice thing about taking the boat tour was how knowledgeable our guide was about the bats and city in general.
 Our tour guide explained to us that these bats travel from Mexico in order to have their babies in Austin.
 The small slants underneath the bridge provide a perfect home for the bats during their stay in the city.
 It was really cool to be sitting in the river and watch all the bats flying out for the night – we couldn’t believe how many there were!

 Our next stop was Waco, and we started by visiting Baylor University.
 We’ve enjoyed visiting different colleges along the way and seeing how each one is laid out.
 Baylor has a really pretty campus and their football stadium alone is worth a visit!
 But the highlight of our visit definitely had to be when I randomly got to ride in the passenger seat of a corvette through a speed course!
+I wrote about that experience in this post.
 It was definitely a great reminder to always listen to your wife and go out of your way to meet new people!

 Neither Em or I have seen the show Fixer Upper, but we did read Chip and Joanna Gaines’ book where they talk about their store, Magnolia Market, in Waco.
 (Now I am sure that most of the people out there are actually even more familiar with the show and Magnolia Market than we are, but for those of you who don’t know, Fixer Upper is a home renovation TV show on HGTV.)